Marchorison History, Family Crest & Coats of Arms

 Some of the Marchorison family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Marchorison family to the New World and Oceana
+Migration of the Marchorison family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Marchorison name or one of its variants: Edward Margeson was one of the passengers on the " Mayflower" which arrived in 1620; Robert Margeson settled in Virginia in 1655; Joseph Margerison settled in Philadelphia in 1880..